Fantom-foundation/consensus-rough-notes/Consensus-schema.md

 * map of digital signatures of the hash field above; one per each peer has been passed by
 * frame number
 * flag table

+`frame number` and `flag table` fields are not passing over network in communication between nodes.

 *NB*: signing hash field and all fields used in hash calculation provides better protection in case of hash collision but is more computational expensive.